 Whitstable Through Time is a photographic record of the changes in the historic, quirky and delightful town of Whitstable.
 90 old images are paired with 90 modern-day shots with captions explaining historic and up-to-date detail, capturing the development of the town through the years.
 Published by Amberley Publishing, copies are available from Amazon – please click here

 A Different Kind of Kent, An Anthology by the Writers of Whitstable: A Different Kind of Kent is a collection of short stories about this wonderful county, the Garden of England.
 I have contributed two short pieces based on Howlett’s Zoo and the imagined lives of two of its inhabitants.
-Available soon on Amazon.
+Available now on Amazon – please click here

 Place, An Anthology by the Whitstable Women’s Writers: I have contributed to the anthology, Place, with an excerpt from Her Soul To Keep, as well as taking the group’s photo and designing the cover.
 For copies, at £3 each + p&p, please message me.

 Catch, Pull, Push: Mia Macnee has Olympic potential but, instead of training hard and studying for her exams, she elopes with her swim coach, James.
 Alone and frightened in a dingy Bruges hotel room, Mia has no idea whether James has left her, or been prevented from coming back.
 She returns home to a family in turmoil and is forced to confront the consequences of her actions, and those of her family, desperate to bring her home.

 Her Soul To Keep: Kate, unbeknownst to her, has two dead aunts meddling in her life from beyond with opposing views on what is best for her.
 The result is darkly humorous, with conflict in the after-life for the aunts and difficult choices in this life for the heroine.
 It is a well-woven story of how this life interacts with the next and seeks to answer the question, “Is someone ‘up there’ looking after me?”